canonical/lightdm/README.md

 System provided configuration should be stored in `/usr/share/lightdm/lightdm.conf.d/`.
 System administrators can override this configuration by adding files to `/etc/lightdm/lightdm.conf.d/` and `/etc/lightdm/lightdm.conf`.
 Files are read in the above order and combined together to make the LightDM configuration.

-For example, if a sysadmind wanted to override the system configured default session (provided in `/usr/share/lightdm/lightdm.conf.d`) they should make a file `/etc/lightdm/lightdm.conf.d/50-myconfig.conf` with the following:
+For example, if a sysadmin wanted to override the system configured default session (provided in `/usr/share/lightdm/lightdm.conf.d`) they should make a file `/etc/lightdm/lightdm.conf.d/50-myconfig.conf` with the following:

 ```
 [Seat:*]